© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Barnwell Castle is a scheduled monument protected by Historic England under reference 1003624.
 View the official record →

-Barnwell Castle is a Norman motte-and-bailey fortress located near Oundle in Northamptonshire, dating from the 12th century.
+Barnwell Castle is a Norman castle situated in Northamptonshire, founded in the twelfth century as a motte-and-bailey fortification.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003624.

 Barnwell Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003624.